KNMILLS/football-strategy/docs/Design.md

 - Regulation timeouts are not implemented yet; OT timeouts (2/team) are implemented and visible in the HUD.
 - Teams load from `res://teams/*.json` (no single `teams_32.json` yet).
 Legendary coaches are not implemented.
 - Timing JSON `schema_version` is "1.0" today; will bump when free kicks are added.
-- Team selection uses simple dropdowns; MK-style grid with hover preview/matchup confirm not yet implemented.
+- MK-style Team Selection implemented: grid hover preview with P1/P2 lock and matchup confirm is live.
 - Score header displays selected team names (via `TeamLoader`) instead of generic Home/Away.
+(Implemented)

 #### Vision & Pillars
 - Fast, readable strategy: hidden, simultaneous selection with compact outcomes.